hasan-yaman/exporter/README.md

 # Exporter

-Exporter is a simple package that helps to export Jupyter notebook files as a Python script.
+Exporter is a simple package that helps to export Jupyter notebooks as a Python script.

 # Installation